 Students are required to bring their own bagged lunch or snacks (for the bus ride), as concession will not be open for the screenings.

 Invoicing for the field trip will be after the screening takes place, once actual attendance is signed off on.

 The six Generation Next films that will be screened at the Festival are listed below.
 Click through to the films to watch their trailers.
-These films will go on sale to the general public on Friday, August 23.

 (2019).
 Directed by Damon Gameau.
 Australia.
 92 minutes.
 G.